-Table 1.DNA purity and concentration under UV Spectrophotometer
+Table 1.DNA purity and concentration under UV Spectrophotometer incorporate the concentration column

+Write about among the five methods which method is found to give more DNA in terms of Purity and Concentration and discuss about the five methods in terms of the results what might be the reason for their success and failure.

 CONCLUSION:

 DNA extraction remains fundamental in forensic science, genetics, and medical diagnostics, playing a crucial role in human identification.
-This paper reviewed various extraction methods, including organic solvent-based, silica-based, and magnetic bead-based techniques, discussing their benefits and limitations.
-While advancements have improved DNA yield and purity, challenges persist, particularly with degraded or contaminated samples.

 Future innovations, such as automated extraction systems and molecular biology advancements, will enhance forensic investigations, especially for challenging samples.
 As DNA-based identification grows in demand, continued research into improved methods is essential.
 Ultimately, refining DNA extraction techniques will strengthen forensic science, healthcare, and personal identification.
+Change the conclusion, it should be about your five DNA extraction methods not about your review.

 Consent (where ever applicable)